adamwillner/Group-3-Data-Engineering-Project-1/Documentation/ScrumMasterDocument.md

 ## Tuesday
 Started the meeting with looking through the jira board and assign tickets.
 Today is the day ETL starts, but we also have some tasks with data-creation and documentation from the day before.

+## Wednesday
+Adam has updated new version of the data, called SQDataNEW.zip.
+We will try to use this one.
+Finalizing sprint 4 and starting sprint 5 today.
+Try to get finished with the project today.
+Adam starts power BI Tomas is updating EDR diagrams, Mattias runs the SQL code and does the test queries.
+Eeva-Leena finishes the ETL documentation